italia/spid-cie-oidc-docs/docs/en/diventa_fornitore.rst

 Become a service provider
 -------------------------

-Official links of the SPID and CIE onboarding procedures, that is for becoming a service supplier.
+Official links of the SPID and CIE onboarding systems.

  - `How to become SPID service provider <https://www.spid.gov.it/cos-e-spid/diventa-fornitore-di-servizi/>`_